 I’ve had the pleasure of interacting with multiple people on staff, and they display the highest level of professionalism in the industry and are always treating my needs as if they are number one.
 I plan to stay with these folks for a very long time.

-If you are interested in learning more about the rigorous training the coaches are put through––or if you’d like to be an online coach––check out BLOC’s Coaching Academy, a six month program with weekly small classes (no more than 10 students in each group).
+If you are interested in learning more about the rigorous training the coaches are put through—or if you’d like to be an online coach—check out BLOC’s Barbell Academy Principles Course, an in-depth video course that covers anatomy, physiology, biomechanics, programming, and lift analysis.

-I completed this in March 2020 and highly recommend it.
+I completed an earlier version of this course in March 2020 and highly recommend it.

 Barbell Logic also gives away a ton of free content including blog articles, e-books, podcasts, and videos.
 This will definitely help you learn more about the staff, their mission, and their values, not to mention how to lift.

 Barbell Logic also supports other small businesses in the industry by offering special discounts.
 They partnered with A7 International to develop a Tribe bar grip shirt, which is super helpful for keeping the barbell in place during squats or keeping your shoulders planted during the bench press.

 I featured the shirt along with other A7 products in this post about strength training gear.
 Barbell Logic also worked with Dominion Strength to create a 4” lever belt with their logo.
 My product review of that belt and other Dominion Strength products is here.